dqnamo/gembed/README.md

 Gembed.insert("https://www.youtube.com/watch?v=jNQXAC9IVRw")
 ```

 Voila!
 Thats it.
-For a full list of sources, options and supported url types click [here](https://github.com/iJohnPaul/gembed/wiki/Supported-Sources).
+See below for a full list of sources, options and supported url types.

 ## Supported Sources
 Here is the full list of sources supported on gembed: